Securities Arbitration Lawyer

 Myth #4: Securities arbitration is rigged against investors

-Reality: While winning an arbitration case is not easy, good cases that are presented well by attorneys specializing in FINRA arbitration can have very strong results.
+Reality: While winning an arbitration case is not easy, good cases that are presented well by securities fraud attorneys specializing in FINRA arbitration can have very strong results.
 FINRA recently began offering all investors the option of having an “all-public” arbitration panel, meaning that no one with recent ties to the securities industry serves on the panel.
 These “all-public” panels have helped level the playing field for investors.

 Myth #5: My legal fees for a securities arbitration lawyer will be so high that bringing a case isn’t worth the time

 Reality: Our investment and securities arbitration lawyers work on a contingency-fee basis.
-This means that we only earn a legal fee if we obtain a recovery on your behalf.
+This means that our securities lawyers only earn a legal fee if we obtain a recovery on your behalf.
 In other words, if for some reason your case is not successful you will not owe us a legal fee.
 Our contingency fees are reasonable and are meant to ensure that our interests are entirely aligned with yours, a “win-win” proposition.

 How Investors Recover Their Award After Securities Arbitration